crux-bphc/chronoscript/README.md

 # Chronoscript

 Chronofactorem exists, yes.
-It helps you make your timetable while checking for possible clashes, yes.
+It helps you easily make your timetable while checking for possible clashes, yes.
 But is it the timetable that matches your need the most?
 Maybe, you'd never know for sure.

-Depending on the courses you want, and the CDCs you need to take, there can be thousands of possible timetables.
+Depending on the courses you want, and the CDCs you need to take, there can be thousands of possible timetables _(psst..
+CS 2-2 (2022-23) had over **30,000** timetables)_.

 Going through each of them is a .. not so fun task.
 Well, to an extent you can now automate this.

 Chronoscript currently automates the process of: